 Last year we determined that we needed more “hands on” opportunities for service beyond our customary social justice witness.
-This year saw the addition of a number of service opportunities and we hope to expand that aspect of the community in the coming year.
+Student leadership remains committed to increasing the number of service opportunities available to the congregation.

 C. Develop a Culture of Engagement in Faith

 We hope to continue to assist American University in exploring the intersections of faith and public life.
 The pilot programs for the creation of a Center for Religion and Civil Life as a joint venture of the UMC and AU are already underway.
-In 2011-2012, we hope to initiate the vocational mentoring program and further flesh out the academic side to the Center.
+In 2012-2013, we hope to continue the vocational mentoring and engagement pieces and add to it an undergraduate certificate in Religion and Civic Life.

 D. Develop Sermon Series Designed to Appeal to Seekers and Skeptics